“Why Does My Dental Night Guard Turn Yellow?”

 This article includes various methods for cleaning your custom dental night guard.

-While basic hygiene principles are universal for all night guards, it is important to speak to your dentist or other manufacturer about specific care and maintenance instructions, since night guard materials may vary.
+While basic hygiene principles are universal for all night guards, it is important to speak to your dentist or other manufacturers about specific care in regards to cleaning your night guard and proper maintenance instructions, since night guard materials may vary.

 Having said that, here’s a quick summary of the key concepts common to all night guards: